 Furthermore, things that happen faster than 1 unit time, cannot be registered in any way as being anything but instantaneous.
 No matter how we try to measure such super-fast events, we will end up with missing information about the state of things between each tick of our clock.
 Such events will appear as being one moment in one state and the other moment in a different state.
 This does not mean that nothing takes place in the intermediate time.
 It only means that whatever takes place cannot in any way be properly measured or registered.
 While it is possible to spot an intermediate state, quite by chance, such states cannot be reliably interpreted.
 They will be indistinguishable from random noise.

 On a final note, we must at all times keep in mind that the unit length and unit time described here are real physical entities, with real physical implications.
 All forces and energies are implicated by this.
-When we later in this book start to investigate phenomena related to time and space, it is important to remember that there is no difference between measured time and physical time.
+When we later in this book investigate phenomena related to time and space, it is important to remember that there is no difference between measured time and physical time.
 If our unit time speeds up or slows down relative to other clocks in other locations, we’re dealing with different realities, all adhering to the same physical laws, but observably different from one vantage-point to another.